 Cambodian’s love a little charred protein.
 But they do things a bit differently to we Aussies when it comes to chucking another shrimp on the barbie.
 You see, they love stuff on sticks.
 And not just any old stuff… every old stuff.

-Today we start with a flashback to our beloved Cambodia, where we braved the local delicacies at Siem Reap’s 60 Road.
-This local street market stretches down a long road lined with street food sellers barbecuing up everything from skewered chicken and frogs to snakes and bull’s penis (yes, I did say bull’s penis). long the sides of the road, families gather on mats to enjoy an evening picnic with friends and family.
+Today we start with a culinary flashback to Cambodia, where we braved the local delicacies at Siem Reap’s 60 Road.
+This local street market stretches down a long road lined with street food sellers barbecuing up everything from skewered chicken and frogs to snakes and bull’s penis (yes, I did say bull’s penis) along the sides of the road and families gather on mats to enjoy an evening picnic with friends and family.
 There’s even a small, rickety fun fair at the end.
 Lucky for us we were accompanied by the lovely folks from Cooks in Tuk Tuks who were able to help us differentiate between the pork sausage and pork sword as we ate our way through an assortment of barbecued delights.

 - 12 x 12-15 cm squid tubes, cleaned, tentacles finely diced and put aside

 - 8 king prawns, minced